neuerituale/vite-hotfile-plugin/README.md

 ## Key Features
 ✅ Generates a hotfile with the current server URL when Vite starts.
 ✅ Ensures automatic cleanup on server shutdown (exit, SIGINT, SIGTERM, SIGHUP).
 ✅ Customizable options (directory, filename, logging).
-✅ Prevents race conditions using fs.promises.rm() for safe file deletion.

 This plugin is useful for tools or scripts that need access to the live server URL, ensuring a smooth development experience. 🚀